 - Do not plan to look at a screen or work on your computer for the rest of the day

 - You may experience fatigue after surgery; plan on relaxing or taking a nap afterward

 - Don't expect to drive for at least 2 or 3 days after surgery, possibly longer

 - Use all of your eyedrops exactly as prescribed

 - You will likely have an antibiotic prescription to prevent infection and steroid drops for inflammation; these will typically last a month

 - If you experience significant discomfort or pain, contact your doctor; they will likely recommend a painkiller

 - Attend all follow-up appointments; if any unusual vision change or pain occurs, contact your surgeon immediately

 Side Effects of PRK Surgery

-Individuals who undergo PRK surgery may experience a little discomfort within the first few days of surgery.
-The majority of surgical patients will report having sensitivity to light.
+Patients may experience minor discomfort within the first few days of surgery.
+The majority of surgical patients report having sensitivity to light.